WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 ## Debugging

-If you get some odd error messages talking about a rpc-agent:

-*   Try typing the following command: `ps -e | grep rpc` to get the pid(s) of rpc-agents that are running.
-*   Then do `kill <pid>`, such as `kill 13249234` to kill these processes.
-*   Try re-running the examples.

-If you're still having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
+If you're having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
 Alternatively, you can [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues).

+### OS-specific issues
+On Debain 14, the default version of Node.JS is 0.10.
+Distributions based on it such as Raspbian and Ubuntu would be impacted as well.
+To install Node.JS 8.x:

+1. In a terminal, run `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`
+2. Then do `sudo apt-get install -y nodejs`

+To install Node.JS 4.x (Long Time Support release):

+1. In a terminal, run `curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash-`
+2. Then do `sudo apt-get install -y nodejs`

 ## So what's happening?